Skip to main content

 Activities:

-• Working with NC FIELD to develop a strategic plan
+• Working with NC FIELD to develop a strategic plan using a Theory of Change methodology

 • Supporting data organization and analysis